sql-bi/docs/_mydocs/dax-style/dax-naming-conventions.md

 ### Parameters
 - Use [camelCase](https://en.wikipedia.org/wiki/Camel_case) for parameter names.
 - Include a suffix indicating the parameter type for `EXPR` parameters:
-    - `Column` for a column reference.
+    - `Column` for a column reference, which should have a `COLUMNREF` type.
-    - `Table` for a table reference.
+    - `Table` for a table reference, which should have a `TABLEREF` type.
-    - `Measure` for a measure reference.
+    - `Measure` for a measure reference, which should have a `MEASUREREF` type.
-    - `Expr` for a DAX expression that is not necessarily a single column reference, table reference, or measure reference.
+    - `Expr` for a DAX expression that is not necessarily a single column reference, table reference, or measure reference, and should have a `ANYREF` type.
-    - `Calendar` for a calendar reference, which cannot be an expression.
+    - `Calendar` for a calendar reference, which cannot be an expression and should have a `CALENDARREF` type.

 As a result, `YearlySales` is interpreted as a variable, whereas `yearlySales` indicates a parameter.
 Adhering to these conventions significantly improves code readability, particularly when working with complex functions.